Skip to main content

 Here we elaborate on the matters briefly touched on farther up this page.

 This caveat has to do with data significance.
 In almost all cases, the ERA will correspond in a very broad way to the QofP; you won’t find many 2.03/7.78 type pairings.
 But it is absolutely critical that you understand this: the ERA will not exactly equal the QofP except by chance, nor should it.
 They are “measures” of the same thing, but signify very differently.
 The QofP tells just what its name says—the quality level of the man’s pitching.
-Given a sufficient length of time pitching at that same quality level, the man will inevitably come to have a fairly closely matching ERA; but that “sufficient length” may well be more than a single season—especially for relievers, far more.
-Again: the QofP is the actual quality of the pitching; the ERA is the result, with a lot of luck mixed into it.
+Given a sufficient length of time pitching at that same quality level, the man will almost always come to have a fairly closely matching ERA; but that “sufficient length” may well be more than a single season—especially for relievers, far more.
+Again: the QofP is the actual quality of the pitching; the ERA is the result, with a fair bit of luck mixed into it.

 If you have read the background material on baseball-analysis theory, you will remember that this is all probabilistic work.
 What the QofP measures is the man’s demonstrated norm of pitching behavior; what the ERA measures is the chance-influenced actual results of applying that behavior in games.
 Half heads and half tails is the norm of coin-tossing behavior; what we get when we actually toss a coin a number of times may in fact be quite different—but as that number of tosses increases, that difference will invariably become progressively smaller.
 So with ERAs and QofPs.